 The Department of Labor may pursue a case similar to how an attorney would.
 Employers may settle such cases, or the Secretary of Labor may sue the company for a wage and hour violation, which would proceed in a way similar to how a lawyer would manage a case.

-Some of the most frequently seen unpaid overtime issues in Cleveland include straight time for overtime hours and failure to pay.
+Some of the most frequently seen unpaid overtime issues include straight time for overtime hours and failure to pay.
 If a nonexempt employee works over 40 hours in a week and is paid straight time, it may constitute a failure to pay because the employer has required the employee to work off the clock.

 A nonexempt employee’s overtime pay also may have to include any commission pay that they earned during the week in addition to their hourly wage.
 Certain employees do not have to receive the full minimum wage if they collect tips.
 For instance, their pay may be half of the minimum wage before factoring in any tips.
 However, employers may still have to calculate overtime pay for those employees using the full minimum wage rather than their typical hourly rate.
+An attorney in Cleveland could help an unpaid worker understand their classification and its overtime regulations.

-Upon approaching unpaid overtime issues, an employee should provide either a Cleveland attorney or the Department of Labor with meticulous records.
+Upon approaching unpaid overtime issues, an employee should provide either a Cleveland lawyer or the Department of Labor with meticulous records.
 If someone has a suspicion that their overtime pay may not be correct or that they are being shorted hours, having contemporaneous records showing the number of hours worked and the amount of pay they received is critical.

 Employees who are required to work off the clock after they punch out, for instance, should take photos on their phone to show the times that they punched out and the times that they left the business over the course of at least one pay period.
 This will allow a lawyer or the Department of Labor to compare those times with the employee’s paystubs and determine if they have a viable claim.